luminus-framework/luminus/resources/md/repl.md

 set then nREPL will also be available in production and can be used to inspect the application the same way you would in development.

 Please see the [deployment section](/docs/deployment.html#enabling_nrepl) for the instructions on enabling the nREPL for production.

+# With Boot

+## Starting the Application from the REPL

+With Boot, running the HTTP server in the REPL requires a few extra steps.
+In the command line, run `boot dev repl` to start the REPL in the "dev" configuration.
+Then, in the REPL, run `(in-ns 'user)` followed by `(load "user")` to load the helper functions found in `env/dev/clj/user.clj`.
+Since you are already in the `user` namespace, you have immediate access to these functions.
+Now you can run `(start)` to run your application in the REPL.